Laura Rubin, Executive Director

 Ric Lawson, Watershed Planner

 Ric is primarily responsible for coordinating the development and implementation of several watershed management plans in the upper, middle and lower sections of the watershed.
-He also runs the Water Quality Monitoring Program, and is facilitating Green Infrastructure planning for stormwater.
+He also runs the Chemistry and Flow Program, and is facilitating Green Infrastructure planning for stormwater.
 Ric earned joint Masters Degrees in Environmental Management and Public Policy at Duke University.
 He joined HRWC in 2006 and lives in the Allens Creekshed.

 Phone: (734) 769-5123 x609